dfsp-spirit/personal-analytics/DEPLOYMENT_LINUX.md

 We will be running everything on this machine:

-* The frontend (pure JS/HTML/CSS) will be served statically be nginx
+* The frontend (pure JS/HTML/CSS) will be served statically by nginx

 * The backend (python package): will be installed into a virtual environment and served by uvicorn.
 It is deployed as a system service with auto-restart, auto-start on boot, etc.
 * The database: the postgresql database server will be running on the system.
 We will create a dedicated database and database user for this app.